Unforgiven (2005): Storylines

 Another major rivalry heading into the event was between Shawn Michaels and Chris Masters.
 This feud began the night after SummerSlam, where Michaels lost a match to Hulk Hogan.
-Michaels admitted he fell victim to Hogan's leg drop, a move where Hogan drops his legs across the opponent's head or chest.
+Michaels admitted he fell victim to Hogan's leg drop.
 He concluded that Hogan was the better man and it was time to get "back to reality".
 Midway through Michaels' speech, Masters interrupted him and informed Michaels that individuals like Hogan and Michaels did not know how to pass the torch to new wrestlers.
 Michaels went along with Masters' comments and warned Masters to not group him with Hogan.
 Masters concluded by stating that he was not "trying" to steal the spotlight from Michaels, but that he was going to "take it".
 Michaels responded by saying that he knew where Masters was coming from, which led to Michaels slapping Masters.
-The two then brawled, thus turning Michaels into an on-screen hero, as he had been a villain in rivalry between Hogan.
+The two then brawled, thus turning Michaels into an on-screen hero, as he had been a villain in the rivalry with Hogan.
 On the September 5 episode of Raw, Michaels was involved in the Masterlock Challenge, a challenge where the wrestler must break free from Master's full Nelson submission hold, which he calls the Master Lock.
 Despite Michaels' best efforts, he could not break free.
 Upset at the vigorous resistance of Michaels, Masters released the hold and hit Michaels with a steel chair before re-applying the hold.
 The following week, Michaels issued a challenge to Masters at Unforgiven, in which he vowed to get revenge on Masters for his actions the previous week.